-In contrast to modern claim of deep Tai connection between Ayudhya and Sokhodaya, evidences show that the two courts had nothing in common neither in blood relationship nor in tradition.
-At the contrary, there was always an intense rivalry from the start of their formation between the two courts.
+In contrast to modern claim of deep Tai connection between Ayudhya and Sokhodaya, evidences show that the two courts had nothing in common neither in blood relationship nor in tradition of the leadership stratum.
+At the contrary, there was always an intense rivalry between the two courts, from the start of their formation.
 As recounted by the Chiang Mai Chronicle, the next affair between Sokhodaya was full of commotion.
-Taking the opportunity of the unsettled situation of the Sokhodayan court during the early reign of King Sri Dharmaraja, King U-Tong wrested Lavo from Sokhodaya and anointed his son Ramasuan to rule over this ancient Khmer city.
+Taking the opportunity of the unsettled situation of the Sokhodayan court during the early reign of King Sri Dharmaraja, King U-Tong wrested Lavo from Sokhodaya and anointed his son Ramasuan to rule over this ancient Khmer City.
 By then Sokhodaya was still ridden by internal conflicts during the succession of Ramakamheang by two lines of his descendants from different mother sides (Sokhodaya: The Decline of Sokhodaya: The Reign of King Ladayaraja).
-Nevertheless, king Sri Dharmaraja had regained control over Sokhodaya that had fallen away during the internal crisis and started to challenge Ayudhya about the control of Lavo.
+Nevertheless, King Sri Dharmaraja had regained control over Sokhodaya that had fallen away during the internal crisis and started to challenge Ayudhya about the control of Lavo.
 Astute as he was, the Ayudhyan king Boromaracha did not take the offense on himself but instead drew Lanna into the new conflict.
 Taking advantage of the young and inexperienced Cao Saen Muang Ma, he requested protection from the new ruler of Chiang Mai.

 The ruler of Sokhodaya offended against Phraya Borommatricak of Ayudhya.
 Borommatricak took his principality and placed it under the protection of Cao Saen Muang Ma.
 (CMC: Chapter 3: Sean Muang Ma Attacks Sukhothai: P.69)

 It was a typical maneuver that became a trademark of the new Siam court to stay until modern days.
 Through out the rest of their history, the Siam country owed more of their success story to the manipulation skill of their leaders.
-Under the request from Ayudhya, the Lanna King sent an army to fight Sokhodaya.
-Even though Mahadhammarach II did make it clear that he did not wish to fight with Lanna, Cao Saen Muang Ma still insisted on carrying through his campaign.
+Cao Saen Muang Ma was still very young and experience when he ascended the Lanna throne in 1400.
+Under the request from Ayudhya, he sent an army to fight Sokhodaya.
+Even though Mahadhammarach II did make it clear that he did not wish to fight, the Lanna king still insisted on carrying through his campaign.

 The lord of Sokhodaya came out and communicated with a senior woman, acting as an envoy who came out to talk to the ruler of Sukhodaya, who told him that he did not want to fight the ruler of the South.
 (CMC: Chapter 3: Sean Muang Ma Attacks Sukhothai: P.69)